...

 Analyzing Data for Quality Control

 Utilize statistical analysis tools.
 These methods, like SPC (Statistical Process Control), identify trends and anomalies in tolerance measurements.
-They provide insights for adjustments in machining processes, ensuring higher precision in subsequent runs.
+They provide insights for adjustments in CNC machining tolerance processes, ensuring higher precision in subsequent runs.

 How to Achieve High Precision Tolerance in CNC Machining?